Keith-Maxwell/DynAstVO-Stats/README.md

 The data file I'm working with can be downloaded [here](https://mega.nz/file/PIo1hLxC#uJ_MsFBDQrRrevUA0FSPN0M00bgvA8iV0XMQ1yIsdys).
 The documentation of this datafile can be found in the file [README_OBS_DYNASTVO](README_OBS_DYNASTVO.txt)

+## My work

+- The analysis of the DynAstVO database : [notebook](Visualisation_DynAstVO.ipynb)
+- Same analysis but for the NEODyS database, for comparison : [notebook](Visualisation_NEODYS.ipynb)
+- Statistics on the NEODyS accuracy by category of the observations : [notebook](observation_types.ipynb)
+- Discovery of the Healpix technology and maps for DynAstVO : [notebook](test_healpy.ipynb)

 ## References

 - Chesley, S. R., Baer, J., and Monet, D. G. (2010).
 Treatment of star catalog biases in asteroid astrometric observations.
 Icarus, 210:158–181.